maris-svirksts/Texas-Hold-em/ReadMe.md

 **Input string:**  4cKs4h8s7s Ad4s Ac4d As9s KhKd 5d6d
 **Output string:** Ac4d=Ad4s 5d6d As9s KhKd

+#### MISC:

-Other types of validation can be added as needed.
+- Other types of validation can be added as needed.

-To the best of my knowledge there are no limitations to this script.
+- To the best of my knowledge there are no limitations to this script.

-I do recognize my inexperience with this game and it's edge cases.
+- I do recognize my inexperience with this game and it's edge cases.

-Would be grateful for any constructive criticism.
+- Would be grateful for any constructive criticism.